MasterAbdoTGM50/uStalker/README.md

 [uHunt API](https://uhunt.onlinejudge.org/api) client to track UVa user submissions.

-**Please note that:**

-- This was created as an assignment for a software engineering course at Cairo University.
-- With the goal of helping teaching assistants track students' submissions for the algorithms course assignments on UVa.
+*Please note that this was created as an assignment for a software engineering course at Cairo University with the goal of helping teaching assistants track students' submissions for the algorithms course assignments on UVa.*

 ## Technologies